The Rape of the Lock

 And all those Tresses shall be laid in Dust;

-This Lock, the Muse shall consecrate to Fame,
+This Lock, the Muse shall consecrate° to Fame, make holy

 Notes